contrastlogic/angrydrunks-changelog/README.md

 6. resolved background parallax dragging issue when zoomed in
 7. resolved issue of reappearing vehicle damage
 8. resolved issue of disappearing projectile when hitting jail cells after removing hinges

+####Known Issues
+1. In-app purchases and earned coin algorithm are not functioning as intented.
+This issue is known and is being worked on.